tamato/achaea_mudlet/occultist/tarot.md

     clumsiness.

 If five or more afflictions are converted, the target is frozen; this ability will also prone your target if both of their legs are broken when it resolves.

+** A reason to use this card/ability is to stack on Devil ** Does Devil use Ent balance?

 -------------------------------------------------------------------------------